 Lee St. James (Managing Director) is passionate to explore how social robots can help reduce social isolation and slow cognitive decline among older adults.
 This passion and her years of experience in consulting, technology marketing, and digital transformation contribute tremendous value to our membership and communications priorities.

-Lee Haber (Engineering Director) loves transportation and cities.
+Lee Haber (Advisor) loves transportation and cities.
 With degrees in civil engineering and urban planning, he puts these loves and skills to work at URF as a key drafter of the ISO 4448 standard.
 His frequent travels in the world’s great cities bring him continuous

 insights into pedestrian infrastructure.

-Andy Manahan (Board Member) has over two decades of experience in the development and construction.
+Andy Manahan (Advisor) has over two decades of experience in the development and construction.
 He brings an extensive network and a deep understanding of regulatory reform,

 government procurement and infrastructure investment solutions.

-Michael Roschlau (Board Member) is a strategic adviser in public transit and urban mobility.
+Michael Roschlau (Advisor) is a strategic adviser in public transit and urban mobility.
 Dedicated to efficient and effective public transit, he most recently as President and Chief Executive Officer of the Canadian Urban Transit Association (CUTA).